Quick to make, delicious to eat! Super-veg kale is cooked with caramelised onions, cream & smoked salmon, to create a gorgeous sauce for pasta. Yum!

 From time to time we get a bag of kale in our organic vegetable box.
 I’ve tried cooking it different ways, but after much experimentation, it seems that adding caramelised onions and double cream are really the way to go.
 You could say that about most things, I suppose, but it’s a treatment that really turns kale from something mundane into something delicious.

-Basically, it’s this recipe for gnocchi with cavolo nero and cream.
-Yum.
-But this time I decided to up the protein content with the addition of some smoked salmon.
+This dish is basically my recipe for gnocchi with cavolo nero and cream only with pasta instead of gnocchi and kale instead of cavolo nero!
+Plus, I also decided to up the protein content with the addition of some smoked salmon.
 I figured that the smoked salmon would definitely go with the cream, and the smoky flavour would probably be good with the kale, too.

-Kipper is a big fan of smoked salmon (there was very nearly none to go into the sauce!) so I was confident she would like part of this dish at least.
+My daughter Kipper is a big fan of smoked salmon (there was very nearly none to go into the sauce!) so I was confident she would like part of this dish at least.
 I was less certain about her reaction to the kale, but it was sufficiently infused with oniony, smoky cream that she scoffed it down.
-I must confess to feeling a bit smug, getting my pre-schooler to yum down a plate of leafy greens 🙂
+I must confess to feeling a bit smug, getting my pre-schooler to yum down a plate of leafy greens!

 Another big advantage of this dish is that’s it’s super-quick to make.
 You can rustle up the sauce in less time than it takes to boil the pasta, so as fast and tasty mid-week dinners go, it’s a winner.
 I think this will be my go-to recipe whenever the kale shows up in the veg box from now on.
 This, or a variation on it, in any case.
 I might try substituting miscellaneous foodstuffs in place of the smoked salmon next time.
 I’ll keep you posted.